-Writing is an art, one unique to a select few.
-There are not many who do it extremely well.
+Writing is an art, one that every writer strives to do extremely well.

 I have a passion for words, for meaningful and remarkable communication; a cause near and dear to my heart.